ibotsh/Dive-into-Data-Science-Bike-Rental-Service/README.md

-Simple exploritory data analysis and graphing with example data collected from Bike rental ridership app.
+Simple exploratory data analysis and graphing with example data collected from Bike rental ridership app.
 Studied from Bradford Tuckfield's book 'Dive into Data Science.'
-Compleated these exersises in prepreation for MS in Data Analytics.
+Completed these exercises in preparation for MS in Data Analytics.

 Scatter plot for bike ridership count by hour:
 ![Scatter plot for bike ridership count by hour](https://github.com/user-attachments/assets/e6ffb517-c1b8-4173-a337-2dc31dee0f26)